jstrait/wavefile/README.markdown

 # Dependencies

 WaveFile has no external dependencies when used as a gem.
-It is written in pure Ruby, and is entirely self-contained.

 However, it does have dependencies for local development, in order to run the tests.
 See below in section "Local Development".